header_slot_prep

 On some slot machines, increasing the denomination or multiplier can improve your odds.
 This is unique to each slot, not a blanket statement.

 Slot hacks and tricks that appear on YouTube walk a fine line.
 While slot videos are “entertainment”, it’s easy to mistake them for advice.
+If Warren Buffet started an “entertainment” TV show where he gave out “hacks” for picking stock market winners, the SEC wouldn’t be happy.

 We recommend deciding how much you are willing to lose while you’re playing.
 For example, if we have $100 in a slot, we’ll decide after a few spins if it’s worth chasing a bonus.